prgodlonton/pod-chaos-monkey/README.md

 The build tag `integration` discerns between these two types of test.
 The integration tests assume that the manifest at `manifests/setup.yaml` has been applied cluster.
 This can be done via `kubectl apply -f ./manifests/setup.yaml` or `make setup`.

+## Improvements

+There is no logging in the program at the present due to time constraints; however, this should be added to get the program production-ready.